 HUMAN IMPACT ON TROPICAL FORESTS

-Recent studies show that most rainforests, on the contrary, are intensively produce carbon dioxide, and swamps produce methane.
+Recent studies show that most rain forests are, on the contrary, intensively produce carbon dioxide, and swamps produce methane.

 A.A.
 Kazdym